loopbackio/loopback-next/packages/context/src/__tests__/acceptance/binding-decorator.feature.md

-# Feature: @bind for classes representing various artifacts
+# Feature: @injectable for classes representing various artifacts

 - In order to automatically bind classes for various artifacts to a context
 - As a developer